SkylineCommunications/dataminer-docs/connector-help/connector_help/EdgeWare_Convoy.md

 # Edgeware Convoy

-The **Edgeware Convoy** driver is used to retrieve info from an Edgeware Convoy Device.
+The **Edgeware Convoy** connector is used to retrieve info from an Edgeware Convoy Device.

 ## About

-This driver supports two different APIs, both using HTTP connections:
+This connector supports two different APIs, both using HTTP connections:

 - The Operator API is used for basic monitoring of the device (hosts, fault reports, etc.).
 - The Account API is used to manage the content of the device (content, channel, recordings, etc.).